-4.1 Foxton has a range of basic services and facilities.
-There is a primary school on the edge of the village, two pubs (there are more pubs at Foxton Locks), a village hall (Robert Monk Hall), Church of St. Andrew, allotments, a recreation ground and a shop which has recently opened on North Lane.

-4.2 The retention of key local services and community facilities is important for the long-term sustainability of Foxton and the new development proposed in the Plan should help their viability.
+- 4.1 Foxton has a range of basic services and facilities.
+There is a primary school on the edge of the village, a pub (there are more pubs at Foxton Locks), a village hall (Robert Monk Hall), Church of St. Andrew, allotments and a recreation ground. - 4.2 The retention of key local services and community facilities is important for the long-term sustainability of Foxton and the new development proposed in the Plan should help their viability.

-Policy F18: Retention of Key Services and Facilities
+Policy F17: Retention of Key Services and Facilities

 Proposals that ensure the retention and improvement of key local facilities will be supported.
 Any redevelopment will only be supported if the facility affected is replaced by an equivalent or better provision in an equally suitable location.
-These facilities (as at 2016) are: primary school, pubs, village hall, church, allotments, recreation ground and shop.
+These key facilities (as at 2020) are: a primary school, pub, village hall, church, allotments and recreation ground.